 An Audit Committee, a Nominating and Corporate Governance Committee and a Risk Committee have been established by our Board.
-For the fiscal year ended December 31, 2020, the Board held four (4) meetings, the Audit Committee held four (4) meetings and the Nominating and Corporate Governance Committee held four (4) meetings.
-Our Risk Committee was established in November 2020, and has not had a formal meeting as of December 31, 2020.
+For the fiscal year ended December 31, 2022, the Board held four (4) meetings, the Audit Committee held four (4) meetings, the Nominating and Corporate Governance Committee held four (4) meetings and the Risk Committee held four (4) meetings.
 All directors attended at least 75% of the aggregate number of meetings of our Board and of the respective committees on which they serve.
 We encourage each director to make a diligent effort to attend all Board and committee meetings as well as each annual meeting of our Stockholders.